agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 - Working for an NGO after 3 years as MC

 There are some chances of working say at the Gates Foundation or other NGO's.
-But it is not a 100% clear how this would pan out.
+But it is barely clear how this would pan out.
 The impact for doing this would be quite good, assuming that working at Gates Foundation has atleast a similar impact as earlier calculated for 80k and GiveWell.